thedonutfactory/go-tfhe/README.md

 1. To create a fully homomorphic addition circuit with go, start by creating a new module:

-`go mod init example.com/fhe-add` (this package should be changed to whatever your package structure is)
+`go mod init example.com/fhe-add` (this package should be changed to whatever you want your package structure to look like)

 2. Import `go-tfhe` library: